lunagus/lunagus/README.md

 # [Portfolio](https://agustinluna.com)
 </div>

 I'm an aspiring **Software Developer** with experience in modern web technologies and backend systems, passionate about building scalable and modular applications and APIs.
-Currently working on creating efficient, maintainable solutions and making meaningful open-source contributions.
+Currently expanding my expertise in AWS and DevOps practices to deliver cloud-native solutions.

-- **Backend Focus**: RESTful APIs with Django & Node.js, database optimization
+- **Backend Focus**: RESTful APIs with Django & Node.js, database optimization and robust pipelines
 - **Frontend Design**: Interactive UIs with React and Next.js
 - **DevOps Pipeline**: Docker containerization, automated deployments
 - **Remote Ready**: Experienced working with international clients and projects
-- **Collaboration**: Looking to contribute to open-source repos and connecting with other devs

 I enjoy solving real problems and building useful projects, **always open to learning new tools, languages and frameworks.**